diogosouza/logrocket_deno_api/README.md

-# logrocket_deno_api
+# A functional CRUD-like API with Deno and Postgres

-A functional CRUD-like API with Deno and Postgres
+This is the source code for my article: [Creating your first REST API with Deno and Postgres](https://blog.logrocket.com/creating-your-first-rest-api-with-deno-and-postgres/).

 > This project was developed to work with Deno [1.0.0](https://github.com/denoland/deno/releases/tag/v1.0.0).
 Newer versions can bring inconsistencies to the project.